Foxboro High announces inaugural Athletics Hall of Fame class

 The class was selected after two years of accepting nominations, with research put into each nominee.
 A six-person committee helped select the first class.

 Behn was a three-sport standout in soccer, basketball and softball for Foxboro until her graduation in 1989.
-She led the softball team in batting in her junior and senior seasons and was the starting goalie for the 1987 state championship team.
+She led the softball team in batting in her junior and senior seasons and was the starting goalie for the 1987 state-championship soccer team.
 She was selected as an All-American in soccer, and finished her career with 50 shutouts on the pitch.
 Despite her notable accomplishments on the field, she was also a strong basketball player — setting the state scoring record with 2,562 points.
 She was also an All-American in basketball.
-After graduation, she went on to Boston College and played basketball overseas before coaching at the collegiate level and at Foxboro High School.
+After graduation, she went on to Boston College and played basketball overseas before coaching at the collegiate level and at Foxboro High.

-The Warrior girls soccer team had a 54-game regular season undefeated streak, which ranked as among the best in any sport in Foxboro school history.
-The Warriors won the MIAA state championship over Holyoke Catholic to cap the undefeated seasonm finishing 20-0-1 with 17 shutouts.
-In total, they out-scored opponents a staggering 117-4.
+The Warrior girls soccer team had a 54-game regular-season undefeated streak, which ranked as among the best in any sport in Foxboro school history.
+The Warriors won the 1987 MIAA state championship over Holyoke Catholic to cap the undefeated season, finishing 20-0-1 with 17 shutouts.
+In total, they outscored opponents a staggering 117-4.

 Moreshead, a 1973 graduate, was a three-sport standout in football, wrestling and baseball.
 He was the football team’s MVP in 1972 and won the 1973 New England Championship in wrestling.
 He graduated from Foxboro with a wrestling record of 52-2, eventually becoming the school’s head coach and later assistant coach for the wrestling program.